ongres/stackgres/doc/content/en/01-introduction/01-what-is-stackgres/_index.md

 title: "What is StackGres?"
 weight: 1
 url: intro/about
-description: Details about what is StackGres.
+description: Details about what StackGres is.
 ---

 > StackGres - Enterprise-grade, Full Stack PostgreSQL on Kubernetes